Trust Nothing, Verify EverythingSharing at least a modicum about phishing attacks

 The current global situation with the coronavirus or

-has led many of us to respond with our work from home.
+many of us to respond with our work from home.
+Amidst so much

-there are many of us who could be looking for reliable information
+uncertainty, there are many of us who could be looking for reliable

-It is claimed that this is being exploited by scammers,
+families.
+It is claimed that this is being exploited by

 Phishing can be understood as a social engineering tactic in which messages persuade the user to follow fraudulent web routes, to open attachments, or to reply to messages.
 All this generally to extract sensitive information.
 It is one of the most effective cyber threats, posing risks to government, industry, and all types of users.
 Millions of data breaches have resulted from the action of phishing.
 And billions of dollars are lost every year.